FalcoGer/FlipperCC1101/README.md

 ## How to use:
 1. Solder on 90° Pin headers to connect to the flipper.
 2. Solder on a 2x4 pin header onto your CC1101 Module
-3. Solder the C1101 Module onto this board
+3. Solder the C1101 Module onto this board.
+(Pin 1 is GND)
 4. Install Flipper firmware that is capable of using the CC1101 Module (Unleashed or RogueMaster)
 5. Hack the planet